mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 “Four hundred and four diseases break out all at once.
 They will be lucky if they are not seeing off a dead monk in three days.”

 ...
 Partly, you are a lucky person if you don’t crash during zazen.
 And then, if you have a question how ridiculous it is – you can’t stand up in such zazen, don’t you think so?
 It’s completely crashed.
 So it’s pretty easy to get out; that is really a dead monk.
 You perform a service for the dead monk. *[he laughs]* If still you can sit down there, you’re lucky, you are a lucky person.
 That’s why Engo says, “They will be lucky if they’re not seeing off a dead monk in three days.”
-Not three days; the number is dangerous, the number doesn’t matter.
-Right now, this is the question.
+Not three days; the number is dangerous, the number doesn’t matter. *Right now*; this is the question.
+Right now.

 ##### 26:35